MobilityData/GTFS_Schedule_Best-Practices/en/introduction.md

-# Documentation
+# Best Practices for GTFS

 ## Core GTFS

 These are recommended practices for describing public transportation services in the [General Transit Feed Specification (GTFS)](http://gtfs.org).
 These practices have been synthesized from the experience of the [GTFS Best Practices working group](#gtfs-best-practices-working-group) members and [application-specific GTFS practice recommendations](http://www.transitwiki.org/TransitWiki/index.php/Best_practices_for_creating_GTFS).
-For further background, see the [Frequently Asked Questions](#frequently-asked-questions-faq).
+For further background, see the [Frequently Asked Questions](/guides/#frequently-asked-questions).

 ### Document Structure